cisagov/FLAREclient-container/README.md

 1. Ensure Docker (or compatible container platform) that supports Linux containers is installed and running on local device. (https://docs.docker.com/get-docker/)

-2. Save personal keystore as P12 with desired private key entry using 'localhost' alias. (https://www.openssl.org/docs/man1.0.2/man1/pkcs12.html).
+2. Save personal keystore as P12 with desired private key entry. (https://www.openssl.org/docs/man1.0.2/man1/pkcs12.html).
 The location of this file is needed when you start the docker container.

 ## Quick Start ##